Theory of Operation

 Block Diagram

 The Read submodule processes the Read SFDP (Serial Flash Discoverable Parameters) command, and up to six different types of the read commands.
-The read submodule receives address information from the SPI transaction, fetches the data from the read buffer in the DPSRAM, and returns the data on SPI lines (single, dual, quad lines).
-If the received address falls into the SW programmable mailbox address space, the logic fetches data not from the read buffer but from the mailbox buffer in the DPSRAM.
+The read submodule receives address information from the SPI transaction, fetches the data from the read buffer in the DPSRAM, and returns the data on SPI lines (single, dual, or quad lines).
+If the received address falls into the SW-programmable mailbox address space, the logic fetches data not from the read buffer but from the mailbox buffer in the DPSRAM.

 SW may configure command information slots to upload the command into the FIFOs and the payload buffer in the DPSRAM.
-SW may additionally let HW to set the BUSY bit in the Status register when the HW uploads the command.
+SW may additionally let HW set the BUSY bit in the Status register when the HW uploads the command.

 SPI Flash and Passthrough Modes